top of page

 Q. Are your tours suitable for vegetarians?

-Q. What if I have food allergies, or foods that I just don’t, or cannot eat?
+Q. What if I have food allergies, or foods that I can't eat?
 Can I still join a group tour and will I be taken care of?

 Q. Is there any beer drinking included on your tour?

-A. A classic Bia Hoi experience 'beer stop' is included in both our morning and afternoon tours.
-You are more than welcome to enjoy more adult beverages along the way, although alcohol is not included in your tour cost.
+Yes.
+A classic Bia Hoi experience is included as a quick beer stop on both our morning and afternoon tours.
+You are more than welcome to enjoy additional adult beverages along the way if you like, but please note that alcohol beyond the included Bia Hoi is not covered in the tour price.

-Q. Is there a difference in the foods between the morning & afternoon tours?
+Q. Is there a difference in the foods between the morning and afternoon tours?

 GROUP OR PRIVATE TOUR QUESTIONS